hatarist/whirl/API.md

 ## Connection

-To connect to the chat server, the client has to create a WebSocket connection to the `/chat/login/%NICK%` URL, where `%NICK` is a desired nickname. _(TODO) validation_.
+To connect to the chat server, the client has to create a WebSocket connection to the `/chat/login/%NICK%` URL, where `%NICK` is a desired nickname.
+The nickname has to contain 2 to 20 characters (only letters, numbers and underscores).

 ## Data transfer

 Both requests and responses are JSON objects.
 All objects are obligated to have a `type` key, which represents the type of the action.
+Every response also has a `time` parameter, which is floating point number and contains UNIX timestamp of the moment the action was handled on the server side.

 ### Action types: